haikuowuya/AndroidElementals/README.md

 | :----------: | :--------: |
 [Holo Circular ProgressBar](https://github.com/passsy/android-HoloCircularProgressBar) | is a Custom View implementation for Android you might know from the Android Clock
 [Google ProgressBar](https://github.com/jpardogo/GoogleProgressBar) | Android library to display progress like google does in some of his services
 [Smooth ProgressBar](https://github.com/castorflex/SmoothProgressBar) | A small Android library allowing you to have a smooth and customizable horizontal indeterminate ProgressBar
+[ProgressWheel](https://github.com/Todd-Davies/ProgressWheel) | A progress wheel for android, intended for use instead of the standard progress bar.

 ###### <a name="listview">ListView